asegs/fever-lang/README.md

 ### What is it?

-Fever is a completely from scratch programming language.
-It converts an expressive infix-friendly grammar to a lispy intermediate language which is then interpreted.
+Fever is a completely from scratch programming language, not based on any other.
+It's interpreted, functional, declarative, intuitive, unintuitive, and different.
 Fever strives for total self-consistency.
 This comes primarily at the expense of performance.
 There is a simple type system and heavy pattern matcher which work together to perform logic on the left side of expressions.